 A Northern State in the Indian topography, Rajasthan is bordered by 5 states namely Punjab, Madhya Pradesh, Haryana, Uttar Pradesh, and Gujarat.
 Rajasthan is known as the land of the kings and rightfully so because many great kings of ancient India called this state it’s home and has used it for strategic and military advantage.

 Rajasthan is largest and the 7th most populated state in India.
 The great Indian desert i.e. the Thar desert is also located here.
 Jaipur is the capital city of Rajasthan and is known as the ‘pink city’ as the entire city is hued in this color.
 The Aravalli range gives birth to the region of Mount Abu, a popular hill station in Rajasthan.

 The diversity of Rajasthan is truly spellbinding.
 There are so many places to visit and explore.
-The ruins of the Indus valley civilization happen to be one such places where you can experience this ancient civilization at Kalibanga and Balathal.
-The Keoladeo National Park is another such place which is located at Bharatpur.
-The Park is announced as a world heritage site.
+The ruins of the Indus valley civilization happen to be one such place where you can experience this ancient civilization at Kalibanga and Balathal.
+Similarly, Keoladeo National Park is another such place which is located at Bharatpur.
+It is announced as a world heritage site.

 The state also houses many National Tiger Reserves.
-The most popular ones being The Ranthambore National Park which is in Sawai Madhopur, The Sariska Tiger Reserve which in Alwar and the Mukundra Hill Tiger Reserve which is in Kota.
+One of the most popular ones being the Ranthambore National Park which is in Sawai Madhopur, the Sariska Tiger Reserve which in Alwar and the Mukundra Hill Tiger Reserve which is in Kota.

 Hindi and Marwari are the most popular languages spoken in Rajasthan.
 People also can get by with just English as the localities are now familiar with the language due to the magnitude of international tourists visiting every year.